algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 ### 1. Current Solution

+> [!Note]
+> By refactoring slightly, we could achieve a similar result

 TLDR: Sometimes the best solution is no solution!

-Avoids the problem by restricting to direct negotiation at the origin service using QRCodes to pass unique requestIds

-This requires a trusted execution environment such as the Browser and Liquid Auth Service to avoid [phishing attempts](https://danielfett.de/2025/03/10/cross-device-session-fixation/)
+Avoids the problem by restricting to direct negotiation at the origin service using QRCodes to pass unique requestIds This requires a trusted execution environment such as the Browser and Liquid Auth Service to avoid [phishing attempts](https://danielfett.de/2025/03/10/cross-device-session-fixation/)

+If we simply request the passkey from the hybrid transport at the time of signing, we could then safely renegotiate.
+To the end user this would be most likely seamless.

 #### Pros: